 Math Review Game: SCAVENGER HUNT

 This is by far my favorite activity.
-You can read more details on how to execute and plan a scavenger hunt in this post.
+You can read more details on how to execute a scavenger hunt in this post.
 It’s self-checking, and you could pull or work with a small group during this activity.

 PLANNING